Oblique Lateral Interbody Fusion

-Because it involves accessing the spine through a muscle in the side, the direct lateral interbody fusion (DLIF) offers surgeons and their patients a less-invasive option for spine surgery.
+Because it involves accessing the spine through a muscle in the side, the oblique lateral interbody fusion (OLIF) offers surgeons and their patients a less-invasive option for spine surgery.

 Unless you’ve studied anatomy, chances are you’ve never heard of the psoas (soh-uhs) muscle.
 One of the “unsung heroes” of the body, this important muscle extends along the length of the lower spine and is responsible for stability, flexion and range of motion in the lower back and hips.

-The direct lateral approach to spinal fusion allows access to the area of the spine to be treated while potentially minimizing disruption of the surrounding soft tissues, nerves and blood vessels.
+The oblique lateral approach to spinal fusion allows access to the area of the spine to be treated while potentially minimizing disruption of the surrounding soft tissues, nerves and blood vessels.

 Gaining clear access to the spine, for both visualization and treatment of the affected vertebrae, is one of the most critical aspects of spinal fusion surgery, and there are several different approaches a surgeon typically takes for an interbody-type procedure.
 They include approaching the spine from the front of the body through an incision in the patient’s abdomen (anterior lumbar interbody fusion [ALIF]); approaching the spine through an incision in the patient’s back over the vertebrae to be treated (posterior lumbar interbody fusion [PLIF]) or approaching the spine from the side through an incision in the patient’s back (transforaminal lumbar interbody fusion [TLIF]).
 Factors that influence a surgeon’s decision on which approach to take include the spinal condition to be treated, its location in the spinal column, his or her own training and surgical experience, available technology and the patient’s overall general health.